Analysis of the Public Debate from March to November 2020

 INTEGRATED “TOPIC COMPASS” DASHBOARD

 All of the above visual tools are brought together into “Topic Compass”, a Web-based visual dashboard powered by webLyzard’s big data platform.
-The underlying algorithms are jointly developed with MODUL Technology as part of the research project ReTV (“Re-Inventing TV for the Interactive Age”), funded by the European Union’s Horizon 2020 Programme.
+The underlying algorithms are jointly developed with MODUL Technology as part of the research projects ReTV (“Re-Inventing TV for the Interactive Age”) and EVOLVE (“Leading the Big Data Revolution”), funded by the European Union’s Horizon 2020 Programme.

 In addition to the presented international results, the platform has previously been used to analyze the public debate in Austria – in collaboration with the communications consultancy Ketchum Publico in the research project EPOCH (funded by the Austrian Federal Ministry on Climate Action, Environment, Energy, Mobility, Innovation and Technology).
 Whereas the conversation in Austria has also focused on policies, the appropriateness of measures and police enforcement of these measures, a decreasing number of new infections and the gradual easing of confinement has brought a glimmer of hope and joy.